 Landline Telegraphs

 Landline telegraphy came with the railroads.
-Communication was critical for safe operation of a railway and the wire was strung on poles next to the tracks.
+Communication was critical for safe operation of a railway and the telegraph wire was strung on poles next to the tracks.

-The banner photo is likely the Canadian Pacific Railway's landline telegraph office at Victoria, British Columbia in the period 1905-15.
+The banner photo above is likely the Canadian Pacific Railway's landline telegraph office at Victoria, British Columbia in the period 1905-15.

 Note the telegraph 'sounders' in the elevated boxes next to the heads of the two telegraphers on the left.
 The railroad's rails never did make it to Victoria but the CPR services certainly did in the form of the trans-Pacific Empress steamers, coastal steamers, the Empress Hotel in Victoria and of course, the telegraph system.
 A customer could walk into a C.P.R. prairie whistle stop station and purchase a ticket to any place the transportation company went.
 For instance get on the train in Moose Jaw and eventually disembark from an Empress liner in Hong Kong, all on the same ticket!

 The landline code consisted not of beeps or tones as with a wireless/radio, but the spaces between clicks as the circuit was opened and closed by the operator at a remote station using Morse Code to key the circuit.
 The on again, off again current flowed through a coil of wire in the sounder box creating a fairly weak magnetic field which pulled at a spring loaded soft iron clapper.
 Thus there would be a click each time the remote telegrapher tapped his key.
-The sounder was mounted in an elevated box firstly to bring it nearer the operator's ear, and secondly to make the clicks more pronounced in a noisy room.
+The sounder was mounted in an elevated box, firstly to bring it nearer the operator's ear, and secondly to make the clicks more pronounced in a noisy room.

 In those days telephone systems were in their infancy and served only the local community.
 Convenient long distance calling was some years into the future.
 Canada had been spanned with telegraph wire when the Canadian Pacific Railway was completed in the 1880's.
 Undersea cables connected the continents together.
 Thus telegrams were a vital and quick communication tool for messaging between towns and countries.